Fish in Meitei culture: In marriage ceremony

 In Meitei marriage traditions, fish symbolize unity and the couple's shared journey.
-The ceremony starts with the groom's and bride's families releasing a pair of Ngamu (Channa spp.) into a water body.
+The ceremony starts with the groom's and bride's families releasing a pair of Ngamu (Channa spp.) into a body of water.
 The fish swimming side by side reflects harmony and lifelong unity for the couple.
-However, if one fish moves away or behaves differently, it's seen as a bad sign.
-This ritual beautifully ties the natural world to human relationships, showcasing deep cultural values.
+However, if one fish moves away or behaves differently, it is seen as a bad sign.

 In Meitei wedding traditions, the bride is gifted a special bamboo-woven basket called Ngarubak or Lubak, containing at least seven varieties of smoked fish.
 This gift marks the beginning of her new chapter.
-The basket usually includes Channa spp.
-(Ngamu), Pangio pangia (Nganap), Cirrhinus reba (Ngaton), Danio aequipinnatus (Ngasang), Lepidocephalichthys guntea (Nganap), Eutropiichthys vacha (Ngahei), Systomus sarana (Nganoi), and Amblypharyngodon mola (Muka nga).
+The basket usually includes Ngamu (Channa), Nganap (Pangio pangia, Lepidocephalichthys guntea), Ngaton (Cirrhinus reba), Ngasang (Danio aequipinnatus), Ngahei (Eutropiichthys vacha), Nganoi (Systomus sarana) and Muka Nga (Amblypharyngodon mola).

 Each fish is chosen for its symbolic meaning based on its local name: